HansPeter21/Downforce_cal/README.md

 ```bash
 conda activate .\myenv
 ```
-- Select the environement in as your Kernal and run the code.
+- Select the environement as your Kernal and run the code.
 <!-- CONTACT -->
 ## Contact: